-- Casella Waste Systems,
+· Casella Waste Systems, Inc.

-Inc.

-- Virtusa Corporation
+Virtusa Corporation

-Mr. Doody retired from Staples, Inc., an office products company, in September 2017 where he served as Vice Chairman since February 2014.
+Mr. Doody retired from Staples, Inc., an office products company, in September 2017.
+He previously served as Vice Chairman of Staples, Inc. since February 2014.
 Prior to that, he served as President, North American Commercial, from January 2013 until February 2014, and President, North American Delivery, from March 2002 to January 2013.
 Mr. Doody has experience serving on other public boards, including Casella Waste Systems, Inc. and Virtusa Corporation.
-Mr. Doody is a member of the Foundation Board at the College at Brockport.
+Mr. Doody is a member of the Foundation Board at The College at Brockport.